The Four Burners Theory offers a simple way to think about your life roles when it comes to family, friends, health, and work.

-What is the Four Burners Theory? •
+What is the Four Burners Theory?

-As far as I can tell, the Four Burners Theory originated in this 2009 article in The New Yorker.
-The burners are referring to the burners on a stove.
-“Not a real stove but a symbolic one.”
+As far as I can tell, the Four Burners Theory originated in a 2009 article in The New Yorker¹.

-‘One burner represents your family, one is your friends, the third is your health, and the fourth is your work.’
+- “‘One burner represents your family, one is your friends, the third is your health, and the fourth is your work.’
 The gist, she said, was that in order to be successful you have to cut off one of your burners.
-And in order to be really successful you have to cut off two.
+And in order to be really successful you have to cut off two.”

-Other Interpretations of the Four Burners Theory
+A Few Thoughts on the Four Burners Theory

 The interesting thing about the Four Burners Theory is that it only includes broad subjects: family, friends, health, and work.
 And, it’s limited to four.